 “Don’t look at me like that.”
 Don pushed himself up.
 “I’m not going to steal for real.
 I just wanted to try that out and see what it felt like.
 I don’t suggest anyone to jump in.
 It actually hurts, you know.
 I think I got a couple of bruises all over my butt and my arm.”
 He rubbed the side of his arms.

 The food that was halted in mid-air was once again headed straight into my mouth.
 I took a bite and enjoyed the exquisite taste of the food that Tart has prepared.
 He truly was a first-class chef.

 “How is it, young mistress?”
 Tart asked nervously.
 He was glancing at her, worried that she might not like the food that he had created.

 Don got up and started to climb up on the mounds of gold.
 He picked around and found large jewels that were the size of a soccer ball.
 “This is insane.”

 “What is?”
 Phil turned towards Don, wondering what he was holding.

 “This.”
 Don held it up towards him.
-“I mean this is worth more than gold.
+“This is worth more than gold.
 You are the luckiest dragon in the whole continent!”

 “I’m not so sure if I could eat that.
 I haven’t tried yet.”
 I spoke, catching both of them off guard in what I said.

-“I’m not so sure that would be a good idea to sell that crystal on the market.”
-Phil spoke.
-“There going to ask questions nor do I expect the kingdom to even have enough gold to trade it.
+“I’m not sure that it would be a good idea to sell that crystal on the market,” Phil spoke.
+“They’re going to ask questions, nor do I expect the kingdom to even have enough gold to trade it.
 It’s worth a lot more trouble than you think.”

-Don face scrunched up with disappointment.
+Don’s face scrunched up with disappointment.
 “Fine.”
-He dropped it in front of him and it clatter against the gold.
+He dropped it in front of him, and it clattered against the gold.
 Something else caught his attention.
-A silver hilt poked out from the mountain of gold, he reached over and pull out it out.
+A silver hilt poked out from the mountain of gold, he reached over and pulled it out.